Accidents and injuries are dealt with in the first section of this guidance; diseases and dangerous occurrences are covered subsequently.

 Trade union safety representatives also have the legal right to undertake an inspection in the event of an accident.
 If there is an NEU safety representative at your school, you should report the incident to them.

-If you are a NEU safety representative, provided that it is safe, you’re entitled to carry out an immediate inspection of the part of the workplace concerned (with any facilities and assistance from management that they might reasonably require).
-You may also note the names of witnesses and take statements from them.
+If you are a NEU safety representative, provided that it is safe for an inspection to be undertaken, you are entitled to carry out an immediate inspection of the part of the workplace concerned (with any facilities and assistance from management that they might reasonably require) and you may also note the names of witnesses and take statements from them.
 In such situations, you are entitled to be released from your other duties to undertake the investigation.
 Some witnesses may prefer to talk away from the workplace.
-When questioning witnesses it is preferable to ask open questions such as ‘can you tell me what happened?’.
+When questioning witnesses it is preferable to ask open questions such as ‘can you tell me what happened’.

-Taking these steps will be of great help if you or a colleague needs to seek damages or has problems with industrial injury benefit or occupational sick pay claims, especially as the Department for Work and Pensions (DWP) no longer keeps a log of injuries suffered at work before determining whether an accident counts as an industrial injury.
+All the above steps will be of great help if you or a colleague needs to seek damages or has problems with industrial injury benefit or occupational sick pay claims, especially as the DWP no longer keep a log of injuries suffered at work before determining whether the accident counts as an industrial injury.

 Should the accident or injury be reported to the employer?

-The NEU believes that schools should forward details of all accidents recorded on accident forms to their local authority or academy trust, and that these bodies should, in turn, collate this information and analyse it to identify patterns and trends and inform their accident prevention strategies.
+The NEU believes that schools/colleges should forward details of all accidents recorded on accident forms to their local authority or academy trust and that these bodies should, in turn, collate this information and analyse it in order to identify patterns and trends and inform their accident prevention strategies.
 NEU safety representatives are entitled to such information.

 Benefits for members injured at work